 - For how long objects should reside in the young generation.

-Finally, Generational ZGC should be a better solution for most use cases than non-generational ZGC, so that we can replace the latter with the former in order to minimize future maintenance costs.
+Finally, Generational ZGC should be a better solution for most use cases than non-generational ZGC.
+We should eventually be able to replace the latter with the former in order to reduce long-term maintenance costs.